-Spatial navigation, decision-making, sociality, and creativity are essential intelligence measures.
+Spatial navigation, decision-making, sociality, and creativity are essential measures of intelligence.
 Brain structures and neuronal networks mediate cognitive ability, turning intellect into a flexible trait.
 Mice growing up in a stimulating environment show higher problem-solving skills later in life.
-Environmental factors, such as place of residence, physical exercise, family income, parent's occupation, and education, significantly influence a child's IQ.
+Environmental factors, such as place of residence, physical exercise, family income, parents' occupation, and education, significantly influence a child's IQ.

-Food scarcity probably was a significant factor that drove cognitive evolution.
-However, the continuous availability and consumption of energy-rich food in relatively sedentary modern-day humans might inversely affect mental changes.
-For example, high-calorie food intake negatively impacts intelligence measures and cognitive abilities.
+Food scarcity was probably a significant factor that drove cognitive evolution.
+However, the continuous availability and consumption of energy-rich foods in relatively sedentary modern humans might, in turn, affect mental changes.
+For example, high-calorie intake negatively affects intelligence and cognitive abilities.
 Obesity impairs cognition and increases the risk of some psychiatric disorders and dementia.
-Moreover, maternal and paternal obesity predisposes offspring to poor cognitive development by epigenetic molecular mechanisms.
+Moreover, maternal and paternal obesity predispose offspring to poor cognitive development by epigenetic molecular mechanisms.

 Intermittent food deprivation seems to enhance cognition on the cellular level.
-Epigenetic molecular DNA and chromatin protein modifications can propagate to future generations.
+Epigenetic molecular DNA and chromatin protein modifications can be inherited by future generations.
 Paying attention to bioenergetic-based eating and exercise patterns can improve cognitive health and resilience.
 Read the whole article.

-Amazingly, virtual reality experience can modify intelligence.
+Amazingly, a virtual reality experience can modify intelligence.
 For example, being a virtual Einstein improves cognitive function and decision-making and reduces elderly bias.
-Impersonating psychoanalyst Sigmund Freud inspires personal problem resolution and social understanding.
-Brain modulation technology can artificially create or cancel memories, opening new, noninvasive avenues to treat mental disorders, depression, PSTD, and others.
+Impersonating psychoanalyst Sigmund Freud fosters personal problem-solving and social understanding.
+Brain modulation technology can artificially create or cancel memories, opening new, noninvasive avenues to treat mental disorders, depression, PTSD, and others.

 Read more: Virtually Being Einstein Results in an Improvement in Cognitive Task Performance and a Decrease in Age Bias.